johnballantyne/qbws/docs/qbws-api.md

   trying to connect.</p>
 </dd>
 <dt><a href="#sendRequestXML">sendRequestXML()</a> ⇒ <code>String</code></dt>
-<dd><p>This web method send the request XML to the client which should
+<dd><p>This web method sends the request XML to the client which should
   process the request within QuickBooks.</p>
 </dd>
 <dt><a href="#closeConnection">closeConnection()</a> ⇒ <code>String</code></dt>